Medical professional and older man talking about ill health retirement

 Many people with multiple sclerosis (MS) reach a point where it feels impossible to carry on at work due to their condition and this can lead to a crossroads.
-If you find yourself at the point where you feel you can no longer continue at work, early retirement might be the next step.
+If you find yourself at the point where you feel you can no longer continue at work, ill-health retirement might be the next step.

 There are several things to consider prior to speaking to your employer about your intention to take ill-health retirement.